nebula643/Office-Tool-docs/docs/deploy/create-iso.md

 ConfigForISO.xml created by Office Tool Plus, make sure you are creating Office ISO with default configuration.
 :::

-For single edition of Office ISO (such as 32-bit)，we can create the batch file:
+For single edition of Office ISO (such as 32-bit), we can create the batch file:

 **Setup.bat:**